nushhkaa/Hangman_C/README.md

 # 🕹️ Hangman Game in C

 Welcome to the classic **Hangman** game implemented in the **C programming language**!
-This project is a terminal-based word guessing game that combines fun with fundamental programming concepts such as file handling and data structures.
+This project was created as a mini-project for partial fulfillment of Computer Programming subject in May, 2024.
+It is a terminal-based word guessing game that combines fun with fundamental programming concepts such as file handling and data structures.

 ---